suavecode/suavecode.github.io/_posts/2015-06-15-Lithium_Air_Regional_Jet_Sizing.md

     net.motor_efficiency  =.95
 </code></pre>

-Note the sensitivity of vehicle energy requirements to these various propulsion system assumptions.
+Note the sensitivity of vehicle energy and mass requirements to these various propulsion system assumptions.

 Now try changing the cruise range of the aircraft (line 868, segment.distance).